mattjh1/mattjh-blog/content/post/keyboard-first.md

 map <c-l> goForward
 ```

-Using Vimium lets me open new tabs, search the web, and navigate effortlessly without a mouse, the plugin exists for all major browsers with some name variations but the idea is the same.
+Using Vimium let's me open new tabs, search the web, and navigate effortlessly without a mouse, the plugin exists for all major browsers with some name variations but the idea is the same.
 I also add some custom css to get Nord theme in Vimium, given the option, be sure I'll be adding Nord theme!

 ## Homerow

-Homerow is propriety paid software that makes int easier to incorporate universal keyboard centric navigation on macOS.
-It is free to use, you get an annoying popup every now and then prompting you to buy the product.
-Consider doing so if you like the product to support the developer.
+Homerow is propriety paid software that makes it easier to incorporate universal keyboard centric navigation on macOS.
+It is free to use, you get an annoying popup every now encouraging you to support the dev.
+Consider doing so if you like the product.

 Homerow enables clicking without a mouse in any app, much like Vimium but yeah anywhere.
 I've bound this feature to hyper+space and it works great, I'll have to admit that when I first got it, I used it all the time, since then usage has somewhat declined, still an amazing app though.